Scarlett2333/LER-Spectral-Data-Augmentation-for-Graph-Neural-Network/README.md

 # LER

 This repository is the implementation of our project of SJTU-CS222 Algorithm Design & Analysis:
 > LER：Spectral Data Augmentation for Graph Neural Network
-> Wenyi Xue, Sijia Li, Luyuan Jin

 ### learnable LPA